nicodoggie/bastion-falls/content/locations/ahuria.md

 +++
 title = "The Ahurian Empire"
-location_id = "21"
 slug = "ahuria"
 [taxonomies]
 location_type = ["country"]
-parent_location_id = ["20"]
 +++

 # Ahuria

 The Ahurian Empire is a massive theocratic autocracy ruled by a lineage of god-princes, who are both the secular and temporal centers of their government.
-The country claims possession the entirety of the continent of [Ralaka](@/locations/ralaka.md). and the Gizan Peninsula, as well as a huge portion of the eastern half ot the Ranoan Peninsula.
+The country claims possession the entirety of the continent of [Ralaka](@/locations/ralaka/index.md). and the Gizan Peninsula, as well as a huge portion of the eastern half ot the Ranoan Peninsula.

 ## Geography